p-casgom/get_next_line/README.md

 - Code structuring.
 - Approaching problems through metaphors.

 The first challenge was trying to understand static variables.
-The directory called version0 in this repository showcases my first approach to the project using a static integer (later to become a static *char).
-I also struggled to understand the read function, as initially (also in version0) I used a 1 byte buffer, and dealt with the buffer offset manually.
+The directory called [version0](/version0) in this repository showcases my first approach to the project using a static integer (later to become a static *char).
+Here I also struggled to understand the read function, as I used a 1 byte buffer, and dealt with the buffer offset manually.
 This of course defeats the purpose of allowing the buffer size to vary (a key project requirement), so I had to think of a new approach.

 The [42 Get Next Line Guide (String Approach)](https://medium.com/@lannur-s/gnl-c3cff1ee552b) series of articles were extremely helpful for me to understand how to approach **get_next_line**, i.e., structuring the project, proper memory management, and creative thinking/problem-solving.
 I must give credit to the writer not just for her amazing article with vivid metaphors, but also for the approach she took, as I implemented it on my own project, and some of my functions are based on her own original code.